Skip to main content

 • incorrectly branding entire ranges as ‘sustainable’.

-The CMA has not reached a view as to whether there have been any breaches of consumer protection law in the FMCG sectors.
+The CMA has not reached a view as to whether there have been any breaches of consumer protection law in the FMCG sectors but is investigating Unilever, and may also investigate other companies.

 If the CMA uncovers evidence suggesting green claims are materially misleading, it will consider taking enforcement action using its formal powers – such as opening an investigation into specific companies.
 The CMA has much stronger powers than the ASA, being a statutory regulator, it can compel disclosure of confidential information and bring prosecutions under consumer protection laws.

-Even while it scrutinises these specific sectors, the CMA has said it will continue its wider review of potentially misleading green claims in other sectors to consider whether to open further investigations.
+Even while it scrutinises these specific sectors, the CMA has said it will continue its wider review of potentially misleading green claims in other sectors to consider whether to open further investigation.

 Related items